What Is DHCP Lease Time, And How Do I Change It

 What Is DHCP Lease Time?

 The lease can either be permanent or temporary.
-If the lease time is infinite, then the device can use it indefinitely.
+If the lease time is infinite, the device can use it indefinitely.
 This is useful for house networks where the residents use WiFi all the time.
-But whereas in offices, restaurants or hotels, the people going there will not be staying there all the time.
+But whereas in offices, restaurants or hotels, the people going there will not always stay there.
 Every day a new set of people might enter and connect to the WiFi.
 This is where the DHCP lease comes in.
 The DHCP server keeps reallotting IPs to every new device that requests it.
-If every time a permanent IP were allotted to a device, there would not be enough IPs to assign to other devices.
+If a permanent IP were allotted to a device every time, there would not be enough IPs to assign to other devices.

 A DHCP server may be incorporated into the router.
-But in some cases, there are dedicated DHCP servers whose job is assigning IPs.
+But in some cases, there are dedicated DHCP servers assigning IPs.
 Generally, the standard lease time of many networks is a day, that is, 24 hours.
 Which means the IP expires after a day.
 But sometimes, this period may not be suitable for the user.
-Hence, the owner of the network can change the lease time according to their needs.
+Hence, the network owner can change the lease time according to their needs.
 There are the following phases in a lease time:

 How To Look For DHCP Lease Time On Windows 10